A Genetic Consultation Can Benefit Many Different Individuals Such As:

 How is Genetic Testing Performed?

 Most genetic tests can be performed on a specimen collected from saliva.
-If you wish to undergo genetic testing, a saliva specimen will be collected at the appointment and sent to an outside laboratory for analysis.
-Ideally, it is best to refrain from eating any food, gum or candy for at least 30 minutes before the collection; this ensures an adequate amount of cells can be obtained for testing.
+For people pursuing genetic testing, a saliva specimen collection kit will be sent to your home and sent to an outside laboratory for analysis.
 If a blood specimen is required for a specific test, we will work with the outside laboratory to schedule a blood draw in the comfort of your own home.
-When the specimen gets to the laboratory, the lab will extract your DNA from your cells and perform DNA sequencing to read the genetic code.
-If any errors are identified in the genetic code (called mutations), this may be an indication of a predisposition to the disease or condition being evaluated.
 On average, it takes about 2-3 weeks for the test results to come back.

 What Should I Bring to My Appointment?